exoscale/terraform-provider-exoscale/DOCUMENTING.md

 In fact, thoroughly documenting new features or behaviors is mandatory for all PRs introducing them.

-In order to maintain the documentation uniform, we ask to follow the following conventions.
+In order to maintain the documentation uniform, we ask that you follow the following conventions.

 Arguments and attributes
 --